sam1629/poe-1-vex/README.md

 # poe-1-vex
-Repo for vex lesson code sam ands fares
+Repository for vex lesson code.
+Used by Sam Thakker and Fares Alkhier.